-Here for You is a FREE, universal Online Counselling Service for all young people resident in Ceredigion, Pembrokeshire and Carmarthenshire (aged 16 – 30).
+Here for You is a FREE, Online Counselling Service for young people resident in Ceredigion aged 16 – 30 and for young people aged 13 - 18 in South Pembrokeshire.
 We have a team of both male and female counsellors who can offer a bilingual service.

 The Here for You service is available through various digital methods, such as email, text and video chat software.
 The service is user focused and the counsellor will discuss your preferred method of contact at the beginning of any counselling relationship.

 Many young people avoid or find it difficult to access existing support services for a range of reasons including: work commitments, caring responsibilities, transport issues, lack of privacy when physically accessing services, low confidence, peer pressure, disabilities, hearing impairment and many other reasons.